zer0cache/matic-docs/docs/maintain/govern/governance.md

 ---
 id: governance
 title: Governance
-description: Learn about the Polygon DAO and how to participate in Polygon's governance
+description: Learn about the Polygon DAO and how to participate in Polygon governance
 keywords:
   - docs
   - matic